acheronfail/electron-bookmarks/README.md

 ## Things to do

 - [ ] Add support for document-scoped bookmarks (seems tricky)
-  -  "document-scoped" bookmarks are *scoped* to *each* document, so you'll have to attach the bookmarks to the document's NSURL entry.
+  -  Note that "document-scoped" bookmarks are *scoped* to *each* document, so we'll have to attach the bookmarks to the each document's NSURL entry.
+I'm not currently sure of a good way to get an NSURL entry nicely.
 - [ ] Attempt to support app groups and shared bookmarks ?